chili-publish/studio-sdk/src/README_OLD.md

 ### Recap

-So to recap, you first need to initialise the SDK and Editor, then add an empty div with the ID that you want to pass through the SDK to inject the Editor in.
+So to recap, you first need to initialise the SDK and Editor, then add an empty div with the id that you want to pass through the SDK to inject the Editor in.
 Then you're ready to go, if you initialise some listeners with callbacks or use a getter you can easily retrieve data on change or on request.
 To send data you just call the sdk method, with or without parameters (depends on the method).